mhastu/bac/README.md

-# Single-Trial Classification of EEG data from Gel, Water and Dry Systems
+# Single-Trial Decoding of EEG data from Gel, Water and Dry Systems
 This Repository holds the software part of my bachelor's thesis.
-It's main target is to continue the work of [Müller-Putz et al., 2020], answering following questions:
+It's main target is to continue the work of Müller-Putz et al.[^datensatz_studie], answering following questions:
 - How well can EEG signals be decoded in a cross-participant manner? i.e. When training a classificator with single-trial EEG data of 14 different participants, how well does it perform on a 15th, previously unseen, participant?
 - How well can EEG signals be decoded in a cross-system manner?